artcuddy/project5-foodsnap-frontend/README.md

 <img src="documentation/screenshots/add-comment.webp">

-<h2 id="foodsnap-recipe-sidebar">foodSnap Sidebar</h2>
+<h2 id="foodsnap-sidebar">foodSNAP Sidebar</h2>

 <a href="#top">Back to the top.</a>

-- The sidebar displays the top 5 followed foodSNAPPER's and below that the 4 top liked foodSNAPS with 2 or more likes.
+- The sidebar displays the top 5 followed foodSNAPPERS with 2 or more followers and below that the 4 top liked foodSNAPS with 2 or more likes.

 - Popular foodSNAPPERS